MattiaCazzolla/Ehealth-project/PubMed scraper/README.md

 # PubMed Scraper

-Python program able, given a search term, to scrape PubMed API to collect generic informations about each result
+Python program able, given a search term, to scrape PubMed API and to collect generic information about each result

 ## Installation
 Clone this repository